 This quick and easy frittata delivers a ton of nutrients from a rainbow of colorful organic vegetables and protein from eggs and eggwhites.
-By removing 1/2 the egg yolks we reduce both fat and cholesterol by half, but without tossing all of the protein-fortifying elements contained only in yolk. * For more on why this 2:1 ratio of eggwhites to yolks is ideal, read EGGS ARE NOT THE ENEMY.
-If you’re following a high protein diet, add an additional 3 whole jumbo eggs, plus 3 eggwhites and/or 6-8 oz diced cooked organic chicken breast.
+By reducing egg yolks we reduce both fat and cholesterol, but without tossing all of the protein-fortifying elements contained only in yolk.

-Another great thing is that you can prepare Frittata in advance on Sundays or whenever your less slammed, and reheat for a hot satisfying breakfast on busy mornings.
+BUSY WORKWEEK???
+You can prepare Frittata in advance on Sundays (or whenever your less slammed) + reheat for a hot satisfying breakfast on busy mornings!

 *As always use organic ingredients wherever possible!

 1 red pepper, diced

 2 cups green beans or broccoli, gently steamed

 20 egg whites (or 32oz liquid egg whites in carton)